AdobeDocs/commerce-merchant-services.en/help/data-connection/connect-data.md

 ## Send historical order data

 Adobe Commerce collects up to five years of [historical order data and status](events.md#back-office-events).
-You can use the Data Connection extension to send that historical data to the Experience Platform to enrich your customer profiles and personalize the customer experiences based on those past orders.
+You can use the [!DNL Data Connection] extension to send that historical data to the Experience Platform to enrich your customer profiles and personalize the customer experiences based on those past orders.
 The data is stored in a dataset within Experience Platform.

 While Commerce already collects the historical order data, there are several steps you must complete to send that data to Experience Platform.